Skip to content

 .get_volumes() Returns the volume of each cubed segment and the total volume of each tree separated by tree_identifier.
 If tree_bark == None, it returns only the volume with bark; otherwise, it returns the volume with and without bark.

-.get_individual_diameter(hi, tree_height, tree_dbh) Returns a diameter at a hi height of the tree.
+.get_individual_diameter() Returns a pandas dataframe with diameter at a given hi height of the tree for each fitted taper model.

 Example Usage